 With two weeks to go, you should have a final menu ready that everyone in your family (and on your guest list, if you choose a wider distribution) is excited about.
 Even if you’re still taking care of some small details, you should know what the main dish will be — because this is when you want to place your order for your turkey, goose, prime rib, and so on.

 Also, you want to inspect all of the linens you’ll be using.
 I’m deliberately using the word “inspect” instead of “check” — because you don’t want to discover unsightly stains and creases on Thanksgiving day.
 So do an inspection, and dry clean and press if necessary.

-It’s also a good idea to purchase all of the non-perishable grocery items that you’ll need, as well as all wine, champagne and drinks.
-If you’re using a bread base stuffing or any vegetables dish, you can also be proactive and prepare the onions, carrots, celery and garlic.
-Store them in separate containers and freeze until needed.
+It’s also a good idea to purchase all of the non-perishable grocery items that you’ll need, as well as all wine, champagne, and drinks.
+If you’re using a bread base stuffing or any vegetable dish, you can also be proactive and prepare the onions, carrots, celery, and garlic.
+Store them in separate containers and freeze them until needed.

 One Week Before Thanksgiving

 The excitement is mounting!
 With one week to go, it’s time to prepare the cranberry sauce, and purchase all of the items that will be hard to find as the clock ticks down, like chestnuts.